The Department's principal responsibilities with regard to energy are:

 In that regard, while responsibility for non-ionising radiation lies with the Minister for Environment, Community and Local Government, Minister Pat Rabbitte, Minister for Communications, Energy and Natural Resources and the Minister for Health, Dr James Reilly, TD, agreed to the appointment of an independent expert panel.
 That panel was to consider and comment on data and report on Electro Magnetic Field (EMF) emissions in relation to the East West Interconnector (EWIC) electricity cables.
 The independent panel which was subsequently established is made up of three experts in their respective fields, one of whom, Dr. Harry Comber (appointed by Minister for Health) is an expert in epidemiology.
 Another, Mr. Kevin Gaughan (appointed by the Minster for Communications, Energy and Natural Resources) is an electrical engineering expert.
 The third member of the independent panel, Professor Mark O’Malley (chosen jointly by both Ministers) is an acknowledged international expert in high-voltage electricity grid systems.

 It was agreed that the three independent highly qualified experts would consider and comment on data and report on Electro Magnetic Field (EMF) emissions in relation to the East West Interconnector (EWIC) electricity cables, and that their findings would be published.
-The members of the panel met for the first time in November 2012 and their work programme is being progressed, with further meetings planned in 2013.
-The first sets of data, together with the panel’s commentary is set out below.
+The members of the panel met for the first time in November 2012 and again in November 2013.
+The sets of data for 2012 and 2013, together with the panel’s commentary is set out below.
 Further data and commentary will be published as it becomes available.

-The measurements provided to the panel related to a range of frequencies.
+The initial set of measurements provided to the panel were assessed in 2012.
 The panel was satisfied that the magnetic field at all individual frequencies was well below the reference levels recommended in the ICNIRP guidelines for general public exposure to individual frequency components.
 However, the members decided that it should pass comment on simultaneous exposure to multiple frequencies, which requires calculations to be performed on a large number of data measurements.
 Accordingly, henceforth the data to be published with future reports will be presented in tabular form rather than graphical form, to enable those calculations to be performed by the panel.

 EWIC Measurement Report